 4. Sell tickets everywhere

+If your event can offer a VIP experience such as early access, free drinks, or a meet-and-greet with talent, you could charge a higher rate for premium tickets.
+You could also increase revenue and ticket sales by taking the opposite approach and adding a lower-tier ticket option.
 This could look like a half-day ticket rather than a full day, a digital stream of the event, or restricted access.
-Your usual attendees and fans may still pay for the full experience, but the cheaper option will attract people who were on the fence.
+Your usual attendees and fans may still pay for the full experience, but the cheaper option could attract people who might be on the fence.

 7. Diversify your audience

+A classic way to get high ticket sales is to find a way of appealing to a new – but related – audience.
 It’s easy to do this without alienating your core audience.
-Many beer festivals, for example, have successfully incorporated bars with cider and wine — or added a music lineup to attract non-beer drinkers.
-If your conference is typically limited to members of an organisation, considering allowing non-members to attend.
+Many beer festivals, for example, have successfully incorporated cider and wine bars or added a music lineup to attract non-beer drinkers.
+If your conference is typically limited to members of an organisation, consider allowing non-members to attend.

-9. Enlist event partners in promotional efforts
+9. Enlist event sponsors in promotional efforts

 - Setting out a budget for sponsored posts or online advertising in sponsorship fees